microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Microsoft.Graph.Bookings.md

 Add new entity to bookingCurrencies

 ### [New-MgBusinessScenario](New-MgBusinessScenario.md)
-Create new navigation property to businessScenarios for solutions
+Create a new businessScenario object.

 ### [New-MgBusinessScenarioPlannerPlanConfigurationLocalization](New-MgBusinessScenarioPlannerPlanConfigurationLocalization.md)
-Create new navigation property to localizations for solutions
+Create a new plannerPlanConfigurationLocalization object.

 ### [New-MgBusinessScenarioPlannerTask](New-MgBusinessScenarioPlannerTask.md)
-Create new navigation property to tasks for solutions
+Create a new businessScenarioTask object.

 ### [Publish-MgBookingBusiness](Publish-MgBookingBusiness.md)
 Make the scheduling page of this business available to external customers.